Cryptocurrency Mining Guide 2022

 If you’ve been reading about cryptocurrency, you may have heard of cryptocurrency mining.
 But you might be wondering what exactly cryptocurrency mining is and whether it’s worth getting into.

-This article will focus on how to mine Bitcoin (BTC).
+We’re going to touch on a lot of these topics in this article, and we’re going to focus on how to mine Bitcoin (BTC).
 But this also applies to other proof-of-work (PoW) cryptos like Litecoin (LTC) or Dogecoin (DOGE).

 Let’s start with a simple definition.